 Half of Republicans (50%) believe "police officers have the appropriate training needed" already for dealing with confrontations.
 In contrast, an overwhelming share of Democrats (84%) as well as two-thirds (66%) of independents say police could benefit from further training.
-It may be that Republicans perceive calls for additional training as a criticism of police authority.
+Republicans may not want to spend more money on training.
+Alternatively, it may be that Republicans perceive calls for additional training as a criticism of police authority.
 Advocates might be more effective in persuading Republicans if they explain how police training improves officer safety.